Recommended Reading, Video

 - More educational videos

-- NEW!
-Einstein's Unfinished Symphony: The Story of a Gamble, Two Black Holes, and a New Age of Astronomy.
+- Einstein's Unfinished Symphony: The Story of a Gamble, Two Black Holes, and a New Age of Astronomy.
 (Marcia Bartusiak, Yale University Press).
 This updated version of Bartusiak's "Einstein’s Unfinished Symphony: Listening to the Sounds of Space-Time" recounts the long hunt for Einstein’s predicted gravitational waves—and celebrates their recent discovery.

 - Gravity’s Kiss (Harry Collins; MIT Press).
 This book continues the work on gravitational waves that Harry Collins began with Gravity’s Ghost and Gravity’s Shadow.
 It is written at a very accessible level and serves as an insider account of the discovery of gravitational waves, from the very first email to the first published paper and the response of the public.